annapit/OS-induction-paper/README.md

 in the terminal of the codespace after the installation is finished.
 You may then run the program using

     python OrrSommerfeld_eigs.py

+Please also refer to the Jupyter Notebook file 'analysis.ipynb' for examples on calculating eigenvalues and condition numbers for both the Orr-Sommerfeld equation and the coupled Orr-Sommerfeld and induction equations.